megumi-mori/SimplyFire-beta/docs/source/index.rst

 hello world!

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` the project.

 Lumache has its documentation hosted on Read the Docs.